rdkcentral/tasecureapi/docs/rfcs/accepted/0005-integer_overflow_systematic_checks/README.md

 - check for A + B
 - check for (A + B) + C
 - check for ((A + B) + C) + D
-Same applies for any combination of add, sub and/or mult
+Same applies for any combination of add, subtract, and/or multiply.

 Integer overflows sanitization checks should also apply to pointers and special care should be taking that the resulting pointer of an operation is within expected ranges.